giantswarm/gatling-app/README.md

 ## Required values

 In order to run Gatling, it must be provided with a simulation file which defines the test(s) to run.
-This configuration can be provided either as a `configMap`, or as a URL to a simulation hosted somewhere accessible by the cluster.
-If the URL method is used then an initContainer will download the simulation file before Gatling runs.
+This configuration can be provided either as a `ConfigMap`, or as a URL to a simulation hosted somewhere accessible by the cluster.
+If the URL method is used then an init container will download the simulation file before Gatling runs.
 These values must be provided via the `values.yaml` file.

 Notes:
- - If you are using the `configMap` method, then it should be created _before_ the app is deployed.
+ - If you are using the `ConfigMap` method, then it should be created _before_ the app is deployed.
- - If you provide a value for `simulation.url` then any `configMap` is ignored.
+ - If you provide a value for `simulation.url` then any `ConfigMap` is ignored.

-### `configMap` method
+### `ConfigMap` method

-Below is a sample `configMap` which is used to test the performance of an ingress controller.
+Below is a sample `ConfigMap` which is used to test the performance of an ingress controller.

 Notes:
- - The `configMap` name must be provided via the `simulation.configMap.name` key in `values.yaml` (`simulation-configmap` in the example below).
+ - The `ConfigMap` name must be provided via the `simulation.configmap` key in `values.yaml` (`simulation-configmap` in the example below).
- - The simulation file key (`NginxSimulation.scala` in the example below) must be a valid file name for a simulation class.
+ - The `simulation.file` key (`NginxSimulation.scala` in the example below) must be a valid file name for a simulation file.
+ - The `simulation.class` key (`nginx.NginxSimulation` in the example below) must be a valid class name for a simulation class.

 ```
 apiVersion: v1